 Types of Diversity in Meetings, Conferences, and Events

-Simply put, diversity initiatives aren’t enough when creating a well-rounded event strategy.
-It’s up to event professionals to meet compliance targets, but also create meaningful experiences that are integrated and effective.
+As an event professional, implementing a few diversity initiatives isn't enough when creating a well-rounded event strategy.
+Event professionals must meet compliance targets, while also creating meaningful experiences that are integrated and effective.

 Before creating an open and accepting environment, event professionals must first understand that diversity appears in many types and categories.
 Diversity types and categories include the following: